Skip to main content

 Can I switch from one production service to another?

 Yes.
-If you've produced an audiobook through ACX on a non-exclusive basis, you can also produce a dramatized version through Midsummerr and distribute both.
-If you're under ACX's exclusive agreement, you'll need to wait for that window to expire before distributing through other channels.
-Audiobooks produced on Midsummerr come with full ownership, so you're free to distribute or re-distribute them however you choose.
+If you've produced an audiobook through ACX on a non-exclusive basis, you can also produce a dramatized version through Midsummerr and distribute it through other channels.
+If you're under ACX's exclusive Royalty Share or Royalty Share Plus agreement, you'll need to either buy out the narrator's portion or wait for the 7-year window to expire before distributing through other channels.
+Audiobooks produced on Midsummerr are owned by you — Midsummerr doesn't take any distribution rights, so you're free to publish wherever you want.

 Do AI-produced audiobooks sell as well as human-narrated ones?

-Sales depend on many factors - your book's audience, your marketing, the platform you distribute on, and the quality of the production.
+Sales depend on many factors - your book's audience, your marketing, the platforms you distribute on, and the quality of the production.
+Note that Audible (the largest audiobook retailer) does not accept AI-narrated submissions, so AI audiobooks compete in a smaller retail footprint that includes Spotify, Apple Books, Google Play, Kobo, Libro.fm, and library platforms.
 Full-cast audiobooks with music and sound effects offer a different listening experience than single-narrator recordings, and some readers prefer the dramatized format.
 The best way to judge is to listen to samples and decide whether the quality meets your audience's expectations.

 Which option is best for a series?